ohexus/travis_ci_devil_in_the_flesh/src/markups/commandResponses/help.md

 /list \- List all current repositories
 /delete \- Delete repository and stop receiving notifications from it /cancel \- Cancel current command

+If you find bugs or have some propositions, please contact the author @ohexuse\.